XPRIZE/GLEXP-Team-Chimple-goa/goa/LOCALIZE.md

 # Localization of Goa application
 ## Process

-The Goa application comprises of many games that help a child to get educated.
+We propose the below steps in order to streamline the process of localization.

-1. **Analysis of game content**: Make a complete list of the content in the local language which can be taught to a child with the games.
+1. **Analysis of game content**: Make a complete list of content which needs to be localized.
 2. **Dialogue creation**: Create basic dialogues in the local language required for a child to learn and effectively communicate in day-to-day life.
 3. **Image creation**: Creation of new images containing objects that a child would come across in day-to-day life.
 4. **Recording**: Recordings of all audio and video material required in local the language.